abjerner/Skybrud.Social.Microsoft/README.md

 Skybrud.Social.Microsoft
 ========================

+As an add-on for [Skybrud.Social](https://github.com/abjerner/Skybrud.Social), *Skybrud.Social.Microsoft* helps you with both authentication as well as raw and object-oriented communication with various Microsoft APIs such as Windows Live and OneDrive.

+### Installation

 As this is an experimental project, it won't be released on NuGet or similar for now.
-You can however [**grab a build from Dropbox**](https://www.dropbox.com/sh/ubak1qionvji8mf/AACY2DjhldUXVhTpc3X8b8oXa/Skybrud.Social.Microsoft%20-%20Build%200.0.1.2%20%282015-09-12%29?dl=0) or download the repository and build the `Skybrud.Social.Microsoft` project.
+You can however [**grab a build from Dropbox**][Dropbox] or download the repository and build the `Skybrud.Social.Microsoft` project.

+### Found a bug?
+Have a question?

+* Please feel free to [**create an issue**][Issues], and I will get back to you ;)

+### Documentation

+While there currently isn't any documentation available, you will be able to find it in the future at the [**Skybrud.Social website**][Website].

+Meanwhile you can have a look at the examples below for getting started:

-## Usage
+#### Usage

 ##### Initializing a new OAuth client